Rugrats (2021 TV series)

-Rugrats is an American computer-animated television series created by Arlene Klasky, Gábor Csupó, and Paul Germain.
-It has been described as both a revival and reboot of the original TV series of the same name that ran from 1991 to 2004.
+Rugrats is an American animated television series created by Arlene Klasky, Gábor Csupó, and Paul Germain.
+It has been described as a reboot of the original TV series of the same name which aired from 1991 to 2004.
 The series premiered on May 27, 2021, on Paramount+; it is the second Nickelodeon-based series created for the streaming service.
-As with previous incarnations of the franchise, the series is produced by Klasky Csupo.
+As with previous incarnations of the franchise, the series was produced by Klasky Csupo and Nickelodeon Animation Studio.

-In September 2021, the series was renewed for a second season, which will premiere on April 14, 2023.
+On March 28, 2024, the series was removed from Paramount+ as part of a "strategic decision to focus on content with mass global appeal."
+Premieres had already moved to the Nicktoons channel on March 14, 2024.

+A third season was produced, but it went unaired for reasons unknown.

 Premise

-Just like the original series, Rugrats focuses on the experiences of a courageous, adventurous one-year-old baby named Tommy Pickles and his group of playmates and other infants and toddlers.
+Apart from the setting update of the 2020s from the 1990s, the rebooted Rugrats remains the same as the original series, as it still focuses on the experiences of a one-year-old named Tommy Pickles and his group of playmates which includes other infants and toddlers.

 Voice cast

 The surviving voice actors of the titular "Rugrats" reprise their roles from the original series, though the adult roles from the original series have been recast, including Betty DeVille who was originally voiced by the returning Kath Soucie.